Scarabaeus1031/NEXAH/NAVIGATOR/CORE/PROJECT_OVERVIEW.md

 NEXAH is:

-> a **field reconstruction and navigation layer on top of dynamical systems**
+> a **field reconstruction and navigation framework for dynamical systems**

 It enables:

 - understanding
 - measurement
-- prediction
-- control
 - navigation
+- stability analysis

 ---